peej/lumberjack-keyboard/guide.md

 ### Capacitors (C1,2,4,5)

-Solder the small brown capacitors C1 and C2.
+Solder the small yellow 22pF capacitors C1 and C2 (marked 22, alternatively they may be small and brown in your kit).

-Solder the slightly larger yellow capacitors C4 and C5.
+Solder the small yellow 100nF capacitors C4 and C5 (marked 104).

+Do not get the two sets of capacitors confused.

 ![Capacitors](images/guide/capacitors.jpg)